jlcarr/LeetCode/README.md

 - **Memory**: 14 MB
 - **Solution**: Besides the easy linear solution, we can do better with binary search to find the index at which the value shows k elements have been skipped so far.
 The answer is then that index+k.

+### Problem 1557
+- **Name**: Minimum Number of Vertices to Reach All Nodes
+- **Runtime**: 1191 ms
+- **Memory**: 54.1 MB
+- **Solution**: The nodes in questions are the ones with no parents.
+An easy way and efficient way to find this is start with the set of all nodes and remove all the nodes on the tail of each edge.

 ### Problem 1572
 - **Name**: Matrix Diagonal Sum
 - **Runtime**: 119 ms